 It is very easy to talk about love of God, it is not even very difficult to participate quite regularly in Sunday Masses, but it is much more difficult to keep God’s commandments in our daily lives.
 Maybe it is necessary to ask, first at all, a more basic question: “Do I know the commandments?
 How do I understand them?
 Did I not create my own easy understanding of the word of God?”
 In today's Catholicism we very often accept God, we profess His love towards us, but at the same time –contradictorily (or "in contradiction") - we reject His commandments or we create our own easy interpretation of them.
-In this way we create our own, private religion, or mild version of the moral law, and so, finally, we worship not God, but idols who are compassionate and kind enough not to ask too much from us, not to overdo requirements and restrictions especially those affecting our private lives.
+In this way we create our own, private religion, or mild version of the moral law, and so, finally, we worship not God, but idols created by us, idols who are compassionate and kind enough not to ask too much from us, not to overdo requirements and restrictions especially those affecting our private lives.

 It is very easy to talk about love of God, but it is much more difficult to love others (be it a wife, a husband, a fiancé, a boyfriend or girlfriend, a neighbor, companions at work) like Jesus loves them (á la manière de Jésus).
 When we talk about love, we very often think in terms of sexual love.
 Is this the same as what Jesus is commanding us in today’s Gospel?